Pesaskastew Solar Project

 Project Proponents

-The project is being developed by Natural Forces on behalf of Pesâkâstêw Solar Limited Partnership who is proposing and own the Pesâkâstêw Solar Project.
+The project is being developed by Natural Forces on behalf of Pesâkâstêw Solar Limited Partnership who owns the Pesâkâstêw Solar Project.
 The Pesâkâstêw Solar Limited Partnership is a partnership between George Gordon Developments Ltd., Red Dog Holdings Ltd. and Natural Forces.

 George Gordon Developments Ltd. (GGDL) is the economic development branch of George Gordon First Nation.
 By establishing important business partnerships, GGDL has become a regional First Nation leader in business development.
 Through these partnerships, GGDL has assembled the capacity and capability to successfully enter high quality bids on major projects related to resource development with renowned North American companies.